timescale/docs.timescale.com-content/getting-started/installation-apt-ubuntu.md

 sudo apt-get update
 ```

-Add TimescaleDB's third party PPA and install TimescaleDB (will download
+Add TimescaleDB's third party repository and install TimescaleDB,
-any dependencies it needs from the PostgreSQL repo):
+which will download any dependencies it needs from the PostgreSQL repo:
 ```bash
 # Add our PPA
 sudo add-apt-repository ppa:timescale/timescaledb-ppa